vincmazet/bip/_sources/labs/lab3.md

 ## Lossy compression

-The heart of JPEG compression is to cancel out weak coefficients of the discrete cosine transform (DCT) of the image.
+The heart of JPEG compression is to save the high-frequency coefficients of the discrete cosine transform (DCT) of the image with low precision.
 In this exercise, a simplified version of JPEG compression is implemented by cancelling the DCT pixels located outside a certain frequency.